 Click on + button to add a new business group.

-Select the user to whom emails will be send when a approval is needed for deploying VM’s by end users that belongs to thi business group.
+Select the user to whom emails will be sent when an approval is needed for deploying VM’s by end users that belongs to this business group.

 Leave the AD policy as blank as we have not defined any policy yet.
 Hit Next.